kimble4/CrossMgr/HPVMgr/helptxt/Riders.md

 ## Riders

-This displays a list of all riders, which may be sorted by clicking on the column headings.
+This displays a list of all riders in the database, which may be sorted by clicking on the column headings.

 Double-click on a rider [to edit their details][RiderDetail].